-At March 31, 2009, Hospital Food Services - Ontario, Inc. ("HFS") has an outstanding balance of \$11,613,371 (2008 - \$11,150,000) on an available line of credit for which the Hospital is one of the guarantors.
+At March 31, 2010, Hospital Food Services - Ontario, Inc. ("HFS") has an outstanding balance of \$10,018,972 (2009 - \$11,613,371) on an available line of credit for which the Hospital is one of the guarantors.
 In the event of any breach of covenants associated with this line of credit, the Hospital may be required to advance funds to HFS in accordance with its guarantee of the debt.
-The Hospital's share of the potential debt repayment is based on the agreement between HFS and the member hospitals, which at March 31, 2009 is 11.3% based on the percentage of the Hospital's purchases in the year (2008 - 5.29% based on the percentage of the Hospital's membership).
-At March 31, 2009, the Hospital's share of the potential debt repayment should HFS default on the line of credit is \$1,312,311 (2008 - \$589,500).
+The Hospital's share of the potential debt repayment is based on the agreement between HFS and the member hospitals, which at March 31, 2010 is 11.3% (2009 - 11.3%).
+This rate was fixed in 2008 - 2009 based on the percentage of the Hospital's purchases in that year.
+At March 31, 2010, the Hospital's share of the potential debt repayment should HFS default on the line of credit is \$1,132,215 (2009 - \$1,312,311).
 As at the date of the audit report, there has been no such request by the debtor.

-13. CONTINGENT LIABILITIES
+11. CONTINGENT LIABILITIES

 The nature of the Hospital's activities is such that there is usually litigation pending or in prospect at any time.
-With respect to claims at March 31, 2009, management believes the Hospital has valid defences and appropriate insurance coverage in place.
+With respect to claims at March 31, 2010, management believes the Hospital has valid defences and appropriate insurance coverage in place.
 In the event any claims are successful, management believes that such claims are not expected to have material effect on the Hospital's financial position.